stau-app-dev/backend/README.md

 ## To Deploy

-To deploy the code, run: `firebase deploy --only functions`
+To deploy the code, run:

+- `npm run deploy`

+Or to deploy only N functions:

+- `npm run build`
+- `firebase deploy --only functions:func1,functions:func2`

 ## Pushing Code